This post may contain affiliate links.

 - Highly suggest using the capers.

-Our Fish Piccata is that simple, easy recipe you’ve been looking for!
 Give it a try and let us know how it comes out in the comments below.

 If you like this recipe, you might also like:

-If you’ve tried this FISH PICCATA, let me know how it turned out in the comments!
+If you’ve tried this COD PICCATA, let me know how it turned out in the comments!
 You can follow me over on PINTEREST, INSTAGRAM OR FACEBOOK to find some more of our mouthwatering recipes!

-Cod Fish Piccata
+Easy Cod Piccata Recipe

 Ingredients